arbwasisi/deep-reinforcement-learning/p3_collab-compet/report.md

 ### Ideas for Future Work

-For future solutions, I would utilize the more recent and advanced Distributed Distributional Deterministic Policy Gradients (D4PG) to solve the environment and test it against the regular DDPG algorithm that I used for this project.
-I would also like to tackle the the environment with multiple agents as opposed to just one.
+For future solutions, I would incoporate the concept of policy ensembles.
+This is a concept discussed in [This MADDPG](https://arxiv.org/pdf/1706.02275.pdf) paper.
+This method approximates agents policies rather than have agents know each others policies without inferring.
+This is taken a step further to prevent overfitting by having a collection of K sub-policies for each agent to execute.
+In addition, adding prioritized replay to the algorithm would help decrease bias and correlations when training the agents with the replay buffer.
+Finally, a different approach to the project would be using the D4PG algorithm and extend it for MARL environment, and compare its performance to the MADDPG algorithm.